aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-7-release-notes/_index.md

 A new public property IsDecorative has been added to ShapeBase class.
 {{< highlight csharp >}}
 /// <summary>
-/// Gets or sets the flag that specifies whether the shape is decorative in the document.
+/// Gets or sets the flag that specifies whether the shape is decorative.
 /// </summary>
 /// <remarks>
 /// Note that shape having not empty <see cref="ShapeBase.AlternativeText"/> cannot be decorative.